New Hampshire Laws and Incentives

 Alternative Fuels Road Tax

-Alternative fuels including, but not limited to, natural gas or propane sold by a licensed alternative fuel dealer and used in on-road vehicles is subject to a $0.222 per gallon equivalent road tax.
+Alternative fuels including, but not limited to, natural gas or propane sold by a licensed alternative fuel dealer and used in on-road vehicles are subject to a $0.222 per gallon equivalent road tax.
 The New Hampshire Department of Safety will define rules for the applicable conversion rates for natural gas and propane based on nationally recognized standards for weights and measures.
 Certain exemptions apply, including sales to government entities, between duly licensed distributors, and sales of exported motor fuel.
 For taxation purposes, electricity is not considered an alternative fuel.
 For more information, see the Road Toll Bureau website.

 (Reference New Hampshire Revised Statutes 259:3-d, 259:58-b, 260:32c, 260:47, and 260:52)